ToreAndreRosander/toreandre/README.md

-### Hi there 👋
+# Hi there 👋

-My name is Tore André and I am a webdeveloper located in Kristiansand, Norway.
+My name is Tore André and I am a fullstack developer located in Kristiansand, Norway.

-I mainly work with Javascript and PHP based CMS platforms.
+I have experience with multiple stacks and i am currently most into AI and machine learning.

+## Get in touch

+You can reach me by e-mail tore at rosander dot no